jendralhxr/patlikuran/README.md

 # patlikuran

-solver from a traditional card game (I am not sure about its origin)
+solver for a traditional card game (I am not sure about its origin)

 four cards are dealt randomly with values between 1 to 10 players are supposed to perform basic arithmetic operations